barrwani/Kalindis/README.md

 ### Description
 ---

 Developed by Nahar Entertainment.
-In Project Kandil, you play as a cheerful jellyfish made of fire, which is trying to escape the endless ocean which is catching up to him.
+In Project Kandil, you play as a cheerful jellyfish, which is trying to escape the endless darkness which is catching up to it.
 You have access to one jump every time you hit the floor, and can refill it middair by collecting a star.
 You also have a freeze-meter which allows you to stay in place for a couple seconds to time/calculate your jump.
 Collecting moons reset this meter.
 Collecting comets (currency) will allow you to purchase skins which change the appearance of the jellyfish.

 ### Versions
 ---

+-Version [0.1.0] -December 17, 2020 (Beta testing begins)

 -Version [0.0.6] -December 14, 2020